 Small classes in the Department of Modern Languages and Literatures give students ample opportunity for practice and encourage both linguistic proficiency and cultural literacy.
-With two instructors teaching collaboratively in each language course, we expose students to different accents and teaching styles and foster an active and rewarding learning experience.
+In our language courses, we expose students to different accents and teaching styles and foster an active and rewarding learning experience.

 Advanced literature courses and seminars immerse students in the target language and culture.
 In our interdisciplinary courses—many offered in English—students learn to approach literature, film, and culture critically, investigating the necessary historical and theoretical frameworks in order to develop personal interpretations in close readings and class discussions.

 Our courses balance traditional objects of study—such as Taoism in Chinese poetry and prose, the Renaissance and Romantic eras of France, noh and kabuki drama of Japan, morality in the classical Russian novel, the history of German drama, twentieth century Spanish literature, women’s writing in Arabic— with emerging interdisciplinary projects on topics such as urban modernity, gender and sexuality, and media representations.
 Our curriculum engages the classics of world literature and also adapts to reflect the latest redefinitions and debates occurring within the Humanities.
 In stimulating seminars, students and professors raise challenging questions in creative engagement with a diverse set of cultural materials.
 The linguistic knowledge students acquire in our courses enables them to speak and write confidently about texts and contexts.

 In conjunction with demonstrated competence in the language, a foreign literature major will normally complete a minimum of 8 credits in advanced language, literature, or culture courses, and a culminating exercise, such as a thesis, a comprehensive or Honors examination.
 Depending on the program, one or more pertinent courses for the major may be taken in English.